Ali1Ammar/screenshot_modes/README.md

-because the MaterialPageRoute have 500ms Duration for animations this will cause as a problem with screenshot so we must etiher use DirectPageRouteBuilder or await 500ms Duration after Navigation inside ItemScreenMode function
+because the MaterialPageRoute have 500ms Duration for animations this will cause as a problem with screenshot so we must either use DirectPageRouteBuilder or await 500ms Duration after Navigation inside ItemScreenMode function
+#
 # we prefers to use this plugin on desktop

 # TODO :
-  *  resizeing the image for every mode ( so we could resized it to the size required by google play or app store)
+  *  resizing the image for every mode ( so we could resized  to the size required by google play or app store) ( now could done in saveScreenShot function )
-  * imporve the way for nameing image  .
+  * improve the way for naming image  .